wiktor-falek/sorting-visualizer/README.md

 ## CLI TOOL FOR VISUALIZING SORTING ALGORITHMS

-#### How to use it?
+### How to use it?

-open cmd in project's directory
+Open cmd in project's directory

 `'python sort.py'` bubble sort by default

 `'python sort.py -h'` for argument help

-#### How to add your own algorithm?
+### How to add your own algorithm?

-create file in ./algorithms for example timsort.py
+Create file in ./algorithms for example timsort.py

-create a sorting function named after your file
+Create a sorting function named after your file

-example function:
+Example function:
 ```py
 def timsort(array):
   arr_copy = array[:]